Yarn Types : What Type of Yarn Suits Your Needs

 Advantages of Using Merino Wool

-- The knitted items retain their shape quite well
+- Knitted items retain their shape quite well over time

 Drawbacks of Using Merino Wool